vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     download ~/certificates/certs/azure-iot-test-only.root.ca.cert.pem
     ```

-    You will be prompted to save the file to your local machine.
+    > **IMPORTANT**: You will be prompted to save the file to your local machine.
 Make a note of where the file is being saved, you will need it in the next task.

 #### Task 2: Configure DPS to trust the root certificate